Johncci/rock-paper-scissors-lizard-spock-game/README.md

   * The images on this site were changed from there original settings using [ezgif.com](https://ezgif.com/).
   * The font for this page was set using [googlefonts.com](https://fonts.google.com/).
   * The alt and aria-label attributes were tested using [NVaccess.org](https://www.nvaccess.org/download/).
-  * The accessibility of the website was checked using [WAVE (Web Accessibility Evaluation Tool)](https://wave.webaim.org/).
+  * The accesibility of the website was checked using [WAVE (Web Accessibility Evaluation Tool)](https://wave.webaim.org/).
   * The background image used in this website was downloaded from [freepik.com](https://www.freepik.com/search?format=search&query=space%20background).

   All media listed above was used with the permission of the owner.